 What Counts as Juicing?

 Juicing is the process of removing the liquid portion from fruits and vegetables, often discarding the pulp, seeds and skin.
-This can be done by hand or using a machine, like a juicer.
-Additional herbs and seasonings can also be used, such as ginger, cilantro, parsley, cayenne, cinnamon, etc.
+This can be done by hand or using a machine.
+Additional herbs and seasonings can also be used, such as ginger, cilantro, parsley, cayenne, cinnamon, and more.

-You can also distinguish various juices by the method used to produce them - cold pressed, hand squeezed, raw, pasteurized, and high pressure processing (HPP).
+You can also distinguish various juices by the method used to produce them as follows:.

 |Types of Pressed Juice|